hbctraining/GCC-BOSC-2018/lessons/experimental_planning_considerations.md

 - **Other types of RNA analyses (intron retention, small RNA-Seq, etc.):**

-  - Different recommendations depending on the analysis
+  - Different recommendations depending on the analysis.

   - Almost always more biological replicates are better!

+  ## Confounding